October 21, 2024

 The Purpose and Function of Dual Clutches

 In dual-clutch transmissions, the core functionality revolves around the two separate clutches, each dedicated to a specific set of gears.
 The first clutch controls the odd gears (first, third, fifth, etc.), while the second clutch manages the even gears (second, fourth, sixth, etc.).
-This division allows the DCT system to operate with an efficiency that traditional single-clutch automatic transmissions models cannot match.
+This division allows the DCT system to operate with an efficiency that traditional single-clutch automatic transmission models cannot match.
 By engaging and disengaging these clutches rapidly, the transmission can switch gears within milliseconds.
-This swift action minimizes the loss of torque and power typically experienced during gear shifts in conventional systems, enhancing both the vehicle’s performance and the driver’s control over the car.
+This swift action minimizes torque and power loss typically experienced during gear shifts in conventional systems, enhancing the vehicle's performance and the driver's control.

 Gear Preselection for Smooth Shifting